ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-a-gasoline-heater.md

 the stove,
 and the generator.
 The chassis gasoline tank
-fueled the vehicle engine.
+fuels the vehicle engine.
-Coach batteries powered
+Coach batteries power
 everything else.

 Every
 additional energy source
 adds mechanical
 and operational complexity.
-A propane tanks needs
+Propane tanks needs
 to be filled.
 Levels must
 be monitored.